MichelPezzat/PP_loss_functions/README.md

 #### Code

-The code published under the BSD license which allows redistribution and modification as long as the copyright and disclaimers are contained.
+This code is published under the BSD license which allows redistribution and modification as long as the copyright and disclaimers are contained.

 #### Data